leanprover/KLR/README.md

 ```
 # pip install klr-lang
-# python -m klr nki-to-klr test.py test_kernel -o test_kernel.klr
+# klr gather test.py test_kernel -o test_kernel.klr
-# python -m klr parse-klr test_kernel.klr
+# klr trace test_kernel.klr
 ```

 For more information see the [Getting Started Guide](docs/getting_started.md)

-# Interop
+# Interop with Python

-The KLR compiler starts with Python code (e.g. NKI kernels), converts the source code to JSON and passes it to the Lean parser.
-The lean parser converts (aka traces) the Python AST into KLR.
-As such, we have an external dependency on a Python runtime.
-To keep these processes as separate as possible, we just use a simple file-IO pipeline;

-  1. Python parser parses kernel.py to JSON (using reflection)
-  2. Python writes kernel.json
-  3. KLR reads kernel.json
-  4. KLR writes klr.json
-  5. Python reads klr.json into a data structure
+The KLR compiler starts with Python code (e.g. NKI kernels), and converts this into an instance of the abstract syntax tree found in `KLR/Python.lean`.
+The current version of KLR uses the CPython parser to do this conversion.
+The parsing processes is called "gather" and involves the following steps:

+  1. Load the Python interpreter with our custom CPython extension module
+  2. Find the kernel function and extract its source code
+  3. Run the CPython parser
+  4. Transform the CPython AST to our Python AST
+  5. Repeat steps 2-5 for all found references
+  6. Serialize the AST to the KLR on-disk format
+  7. From Lean, deserialize the Python AST from the on-disk format

+This process is complex and brittle, and will be replaced by a proper (pure Lean) parser in future versions of KLR.

 # Steps to make a new version/wheel